Bad Teacher (TV series): Production and development

-The show was first reported to be in development on October 5, 2012, and received a pilot order on January 23, 2013.
-Don Scardino became attached to direct the pilot on March 13, 2013.
+The show was first reported to be in development on 5 October 2012, and received a pilot order on 23 January 2013.
+Don Scardino became attached to direct the pilot on 13 March 2013.

-On February 18, 2013, David Alan Grier was the first to join the cast in the role of Carl.
-On February 19, Ari Graynor was cast in the lead role of Meredith.
-On February 21, Ryan Hansen was cast as Joel.
-On March 6, Sara Gilbert was cast as Irene.
-On March 13, Kristin Davis was cast as Ginny.
+On 18 February 2013, David Alan Grier was the first to join the cast in the role of Carl.
+On 19 February, Ari Graynor was cast in the lead role of Meredith.
+On 21 February, Ryan Hansen was cast as Joel.
+On 6 March, Sara Gilbert was cast as Irene.
+On 13 March, Kristin Davis was cast as Ginny.
 Sara Rodier was also cast in the role of Lily, though this casting news received no announcement.
-On March 19, 2013, Caitlin Kimball joined the cast in a recurring role, portraying Kim.
+On 19 March 2013, Caitlin Kimball joined the cast in a recurring role, portraying Kim.

-On May 13, 2013, it was reported that the series would not receive a fall 2013 commitment from CBS.
-The series was absent entirely from the CBS 2013–14 schedule announced on May 15, 2013, however a series pickup was announced a week later on May 22.
+On 13 May 2013, it was reported that the series would not receive a fall 2013 commitment from CBS.

+The series was absent entirely from the CBS 2013–14 schedule announced on May 15, 2013, however a series pickup was announced a week later on May 22, 2013.

-The series premiered at 9:31PM on April 24, 2014.
-At its 2014–15 upfront presentation on May 10, CBS announced that the series had been canceled after airing only three episodes.
-After the fifth episode aired on May 22, the planned broadcasts of the sixth and seventh episodes were pulled from the schedule – being replaced with reruns of The Millers that had been previously scheduled to air at 8:31PM.
+The series premiered during primetime on April 24, 2014.
+At its 2014–15 upfront presentation on May 10, 2014, CBS announced that the series had been canceled after airing only three episodes.

+After the fifth episode aired on May 22, 2014, the planned broadcasts of the sixth and seventh episodes were completely pulled from the schedule – being replaced with reruns of The Millers that had been previously scheduled to air an hour earlier.